saikumarysk/m22-ykk/faq.md

 ### Should we wait to work on zybooks during lab?
 We recommend getting started on them as soon as you can, since we plan to release them at least a day early, so you can come prepared with questions.

 Note that you won't be solving _all_ labs during the lab session time.
-That time is dedicated to the specific breakout room activities, so you need to complete the rest of the labs on your own time, before the deadline.
+That time is dedicated to the specific breakout room activities and to answering your questions about the material, so you need to complete the rest of the labs on your own time, before the deadline.

 ### Is the work in zyBooks graded for completion or accuracy?